openregister/registers-rfcs/content/snapshot-resource/index.md

 ## Explanation

-Let's define “snapshot” to be the set of most recent entries for each unique key.
+Let's define “snapshot” as a set containing the most recent entry for each key.

 ```elm
 type Snapshot =